MentorMate/mentorbot/README.md

 - Integrate the bot with Google Calendar and OpenAir.
 Add commands like "Get my meetings", "Get next meeting", etc
 - Integrate a basic machine learning algorithm.
+- Create a command that send a reminder for missing timesheet in OpenAir.
 - Show confident chart in Learning Center.

 ### v1.2